open-vsx/publish-extensions/docs/understanding_reports.md

 ## How to gather these statistics

-If you click on a job in the GitHub Actions tab, there is an `Artifacts` section at the bottom of the page, from which you can download the `report`, which after unarchiving reveals three files: `result.log`, `stat.json` and `meta.json`.
+If you click on a job in the GitHub Actions tab, there is an `Artifacts` section at the bottom of the page, from which you can download the `report`, which after unarchiving reveals three files: `result.md`, `stat.json` and `meta.json`.

 ## `stat.json`

-This is the machine-readable data that the next file - `result.log` is generated from.
+This is the machine-readable data that the next file - `result.md` is generated from.
 In it, you can find 9 different categories of extensions:

 - `upToDate` - these extensions are the extensions, which have the same version published to OpenVSX as well as the Microsoft Marketplace.
 - `outdated` are all of the extensions, which have versions on OpenVSX, which are behind the ones on the Microsoft Marketplace.